dylmye/lets-plan/README.md

 - `REACT_APP_FIREBASE_*`: Please plug in the values from the `firebaseConfig` provided when you make a web app.
 You can find them in the "your apps" section of the project settings.
 - `REACT_APP_SIMPLE_ANALYTICS_URL`: You can disregard this if you're not using [Simple Analytics](https://simpleanalytics.com/).
 If you're not using a custom domain, set this to `scripts.simpleanalyticscdn.com`.
 Otherwise set it to your `custom.domain.com`.
 - `REACT_APP_SIMPLE_ANALYTICS_PIXEL_URL`: You can disregard this if you're not using [Simple Analytics](https://simpleanalytics.com/).
 If you're not using a custom domain, set this to `queue.simpleanalyticscdn.com`.
 Otherwise set it to your `custom.domain.com`.
-- `REACT_APP_UBER_API_CLIENT_ID`: This is for the "CLIENT_ID" parameter for Uber's Ride Requests API, which is used to link to Uber in taxi itinerary items ([see here](https://developer.uber.com/docs/riders/ride-requests/tutorials/deep-links/introduction#ride-requests).)
+- `REACT_APP_UBER_API_CLIENT_ID`: You can disregard this if you're not using the Uber API for taxi journey links.
+This is for the "CLIENT_ID" parameter for Uber's Ride Requests API, which is used to link to Uber in taxi itinerary items ([see here](https://developer.uber.com/docs/riders/ride-requests/tutorials/deep-links/introduction#ride-requests).)
+- `REACT_APP_HCAPTCHA_SITE_KEY`: You can disregard this if you're not using HCaptcha (an anti-bot tool like Recaptcha).
+This is the site key from the dev portal linked to your domain.

 To make this project your own, you also need to: